 #12 Set yourself a 21-Day Writing Challenge.

-#13 Commit now to your writing education in 2024.
+#13 Commit now to your writing education in 2025.

-While writers learn best by writing, it’s important to continually educate yourself on the craft.
+While writers learn best by writing, it’s important to educate yourself on the craft.
 Join a writers’ course now for next year or ask for books on writing as Xmas gifts.
 (Google best books on writing.)

 Sure, you can wait until next year to get writing, but I’m willing to bet that if you adopt just three of these ideas now, you’ll enjoy the festive season just that little bit more.
-You’ll also have taken the first step into a whole new world of creative writing in 2024.
+You’ll also have taken the first step into a whole new world of creative writing in 2025.

 With love